Vilomar Fernandez: Second fight with Alexis Arguello

 The usually durable Fernandez then faced Mexican boxer Rodolfo González, losing by second round knockout.
 The fight with the undefeated Gonzalez (16-0-1) was held at the Forum in Inglewood, California on March 16, 1981.

 Fernandez took the rest of 1981 off, then went up in division to the Junior Welterweight one, debuting there in 1982 with three wins in a row over mostly obscure opposition as the three fighters he faced that year had a combined record of 14-8.

 Things away from Fernandez took place that made a second fight with Arguello a viable one: Arguello had lost to Aaron Pryor on November 12 of 1982, but that fight was tainted by a controversy afterwards concerning a bottle given to Pryor between rounds that energized him after he was in trouble during parts of the fight.
 An investigation was launched by the WBA as to the contents of that bottle.
 Meanwhile, Arguello remained a viable contender for Pryor's belt, and so a series of fights were programmed for him while the WBA investigation took place.
 One of those was a rematch with Fernandez, which took place on Saturday, February 26, 1983 at the Freeman Coliseum in San Antonio, Texas.
 Arguello had 72 wins and 6 losses by this time.
 Fernandez was floored in round four and lost by unanimous decision, with a decisive disadvantage on the scorecards, as he was deemed a loser by scores of 98-92 twice and of 100-91.
 Arguello-Fernandez II was televised nationwide in the United States and to Puerto Rico.

 Rest of career

 On his next fight, October 25 of 1983, Fernandez scored a rare knockout victory, in the second round, over former WBC world Junior Welterweight championship challenger, the 50 wins, 7 losses and 3 draws (34 wins by knockout), Monroe Brooks, at the Memorial Auditorium in Sacramento, California, sending Brooks into retirement.
 This contest had been scheduled for ten rounds.

 Victories over Angel Cruz and prospect (24-3-4) Billy Parks followed but on Friday, June 28, 1985, Fernandez lost to 13-1 prospect Ricky Young, at the Felt Forum, in what constituted Fernandez's last contest as a professional boxer.

-Fernandez retired with a record of 30 wins, 11 losses and 2 draws (ties) in 43 professional boxing contests, with 9 wins and 3 losses by knockout.